How food brands find new fans with in-store sampling

 Sampling is especially part of a positive experience at natural food grocers, from Whole Foods Market to small regional and independent concepts including Dean’s Natural Food Market, which operates four locations in New Jersey.

-Each Dean’s store has daily samplings ranging from tastings of new sandwiches and smoothies prepared on-site to new vendor products to seasonal offerings that combine products from different departments, said Tom Amadruto, store manager at Dean’s location in Shrewsbury, N.J.
+Each Dean’s store has daily samples ranging from tastings of new sandwiches and smoothies prepared on-site to new vendor products to seasonal offerings that combine products from different departments, said Tom Amadruto, store manager at Dean’s location in Shrewsbury, N.J.

 Because Dean’s is a small chain, there’s flexibility in deciding which products are sampled and employees in different departments have a chance to make suggestions and have input.
-Resulting combinations like apples and almond butter and apple cider warmed with mulling spices in the fall can boost sales across departments.
+Resulting combinations like apples and almond butter and apple cider warmed with mulling spices in the fall can increase sales across departments.

 “We’re pretty big on encouraging that kind of thinking outside the box,” he said.